itsays-zqc/my-website/docs/examples/Active_Device/index.md

 | geometry.z_min          |         | float |                               |
 | geometry.z_max          |         | float |                               |

+Description:

-`geometry`--Set the region of local mesh.
+- `geometry`--Set the region of local mesh.
 When `x_span` doesn't vanish, the mesh setting will be applied to the range along the x axis.
 Similarly for the rest

-`general`--Set the mesh size in the corresponding direction
+- `general`--Set the mesh size in the corresponding direction

 <br/>